Traditional v digital, it’s been the battle of the ages

 I know what you’re thinking…We may be a teeeeensy bit biased (we just love digital okay!) but are we seeing marketers finally see the light when it comes to where their marketing efforts and spend should be?
 Is digital marketing finally got the limelight it deserves?
 It seems to be the case.

-Although over the recent months we’ve seen most organisations reduce their marketing efforts and spend to make their way through the storm, it’s become apparent that there has been a greater shift towards more digital-focused activity.
+Although over the recent months we’ve seen most organisations reduce their marketing efforts and spend to make their way through the storm, it’s become apparent that there has been a greater shift towards a more digital-focused activity.

 Brands are beginning to take note of the many advantages of digital marketing when comparing it to it’s more traditional alternatives.